We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - excess saliva

-If your baby’s having a particularly severe eczema flare-up, ask your pediatrician about doing a wet dressing, or wet wrap therapy.
+If your baby is having a particularly severe eczema flare-up, ask your pediatrician about doing a wet dressing, or wet wrap therapy.
 This treatment is sometimes used with prescription steroid cream under close medical supervision.

-- lastly, cover the wet layer with another light layer of dry clothing and leave the dressing for three to eight hours
+- Cover the wet layer with another light layer of dry clothing, and leave the dressing on for three to eight hours.